 We provide linens and offer free towels upon request.

 Does the hostel have laundry facilities?

-We have a few coin-operated washers and dryers, and there is a full service laundry just four blocks away.
+We have a few coin-operated washers and dryers.
 Laundry soap is available for sale at the front desk.

 What are my parking options?